Investing term

 A pre-defined simple portfolio recipe that requires no ongoing decision-making.

-A lazy portfolio is a simple, pre-defined recipe of a few broad index funds that needs almost no ongoing decisions — you set it up, contribute regularly, and rebalance occasionally.
-Its strength is behavioral: by removing constant choices, it removes the chances to make costly mistakes.
-For most people, simple and consistent beats clever and fiddly.
+A lazy portfolio is a simple, pre-defined recipe of a few broad index funds that needs almost no ongoing decisions.
+You set it up once — a handful of funds in fixed proportions — then contribute regularly and rebalance occasionally, and that's essentially it.

 For example